MiriamHorsley/uw-example-multilingual-jekyll/_i18n/en/_posts/2013-12-07-example-post-3.md

 ### The next chapter

 Here is my updated post 3.
+But I want to add a new sentence to it.